How To Safely Change Your WordPress Theme

 Step 2.
 Create A Backup Of Your WordPress Site

-It’s a good idea to make a current backup of your WordPress website before changing your theme, and there are quite a few ways to go about it.
+It’s a good idea to backup your WordPress website before changing your theme, and there are quite a few ways to go about it.
 In this post we’re going to focus on two different methods: using backup plugins, and backing up your WordPress site manually.
 Both are fairly easy processes (even for new users).

 Method 1: Using A Plugin To Backup WordPress

-Here at WPExplorer we recommend BackupBuddy, but I’ve also included the standout free alternative that is Updraft Plus.
+And if your budget is limited, a standout free alternative is Updraft Plus.
 Updraft not only backs up your site, but uploads it to multiple locations “in the cloud”, all with a single click.
 And it also lets you to do a simple 1 click restore if something has gone horribly wrong.

-(While the majority of the reviews are success stories, there are some horror stories in there as well.
-So if the website is a big part of how you make your income, or incredibly important to you in other ways, you would do good to make a manual backup as well every now and again.
+That said, if your website is a big part of how you make your income, or incredibly important to you in other ways, you would do good to make a manual backup as well every now and again.
 Just to cover all your bases.

 Method 2: Manually Backup WordPress